-On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its PI in the Exploration Permits, such that following the transactions, Falcon Australia holds a 22.5% PI.
+On 7 April 2020 it was announced that Falcon Australia agreed to farm down 7.5% of its PI in the Exploration Permits, following the transactions, Falcon Australia holds a 22.5% PI.
 In consideration for the farm down Origin agreed to increase the gross cost cap of the work program by A\$150.5 million.
 The previous farm-in arrangement included a Stage 2 gross cost cap of A\$65.3 million and a Stage 3 gross cost cap of A\$48 million, or A\$113.3 million in total.
 Under the Agreements, the Stage 2 and Stage 3 gross cost caps will be combined and increased by A\$150.5 million to A\$263.8 million.
-Northern Territory government approval remains outstanding; however, management expects this will be received in due course.
 Costs in excess of the cost cap of A\$263.8 million will be funded in proportion to the participating interest of the joint venture partners.
+With Origin's divestment announced on 19 September 2022, the cost caps and obligations transfer to Tamboran B1.
+Furthermore, as announced on 11 October 2022, as noted on page 12, Falcon Australia will earn an additional carry on future well costs up to A\$30m and the introduction of limited proration units on sole risk operations provides optionality to Falcon Australia on future wells drilled.

-The latest updates on the 2021 work programme are included on pages 8-11.
+The latest updates on the Stage 3 work programme are included on page 12.